pivotal/docs-tas-adapter/install.md

     kubectl -n tanzu-system-ingress get service envoy -ojsonpath='{.status.loadBalancer.ingress[*].ip}'
     ```

-   > **Not:e** If you are using a cluster deployed on AWS, your LoadBalancer has a DNS name instead of an IP address.
+   > **Note:** If you are using a cluster deployed on AWS, your LoadBalancer has a DNS name instead of an IP address.

 2. Create an A record in your DNS zone that resolves the configured API FQDN to the external IP address from step 1.
 This step varies depending on your DNS provider.